RazviOverflow/razvioverflow.github.io/_microcorruption/new-orleans.md

 ---
 After completing the tutorial tutorial level, explained in detail [here](/microcorruption/tutorial), we are tossed into the wild.
 New Orleans is the first level that no longer guides the process of debugging and reversing nor holds our hand or gives us fancy hints.
 We are now facing the assembly code all by ourselves.
 Let's break it!

-As we will always do, the first thing to inspect is our `main` function because that's where our program starts, for now.
+As we will always do, the first thing to inspect is our `main` function because that's where our program starts. *(This may change in the future)*

 New Orleans' main has the following code:
 ```